shoftim

 Makes me stroke my proverbial beard and say, “Hmmmmmmmmm.”

-Justice is an overarching theme of my consciousness and this website—a quest for universal truth.
+Justice is an overarching theme of my consciousness and of this website—a quest for universal truth.
 Here’s what I’ve previously posted on the matter of Justice.

 We all want to see justice done—we want life to be fair.
 But as humans, we often think we’re seeking justice when what we’re actually striving for is self-validation, masquerading as justice.